What is the point of drinking a wine without flavor and aroma?

 There are options other than waiting two weeks if you want to fix bottle shock.

-How to Fix Bottle Shock in Wine
+How Do You Fix Bottle Shock in Wine?

 You can learn how to aerate wine or how to decant wine to aggressively introduce air to the wine.
 This will begin the process of wine oxidation and will hopefully draw out the inherent flavors that the bottle sickness was muting.
 The aggressive addition of oxygen to the wine can cause the chemical bonds to return to normal.
 Unfortunately, some wines with bottle shock don't respond to this treatment.
 Time is the only guaranteed fix for bottle sickness.